a2k-hanlon/linter-veriloghdl/README.md

 On macOS, compiling from source is necessary.
 Slang has no provided binary for macOS.
 Instructions for compiling slang from source can be found at https://sv-lang.com/building.html

 On Windows, you can download a binary from https://github.com/MikePopoloski/slang/releases/latest (this is the same place as for Linux binaries).

+### Verible

+On Linux, you can download a binary from https://github.com/google/verible/releases/latest

+On macOS or Windows, you can try compiling from source.
+See https://github.com/google/verible

 ### Verilator